 When taken to the extreme, exercise can become just as much of an addiction as heroin.
 Have you ever known someone who explained how much better they felt after running or working out especially hard?
 Their brain is actually using the same ‘reward’ system that it would use for a heroin addict.
 As soon as that ‘high’ runs out, they’re left feeling catatonic and/or useless.
 Here’s a study on rats showing exactly how the process works: The rats were given naloxone and separated into groups of various activity levels; the ones in the high activity level grouping experienced the worst withdrawal symptoms.

 Exercise can actually help you sleep like a baby at night, but the opposite effects can actually take place when you overdo it.
 When your body is stressed, regardless of where that stress is coming from – you can be getting 8 hours of sleep and still feel like you’ve barely taken a cat nap.

 A Lazy Immune System

-A lot of people that overexert themselves on a regular basis won’t stop until they hit the point of actually feeling ill.
-You could experience everything from a sore throat and cough to flat out flu like symptoms.
+A lot of people who overexert themselves regularly won’t stop until they hit the point of actually feeling ill.
+You could experience everything from a sore throat and cough to flat-out flu-like symptoms.
 If you’re exercising so much that it’s actually making you sick, you really need to consider restructuring your routine.